MTG/metadb/README.md

 The easiest way to start is to setup ready-to-use [Vagrant](https://www.vagrantup.com/) VM.
 To do that [download](https://www.vagrantup.com/downloads.html) and install Vagrant for your OS.
-Then copy two config files:
+Then copy the config files:

 1. `config.py.sample` to `config.py` *(you don't need to modify this file)*